NAKAMOTO: Despite dedicated funding from taxpayers, Baton Rouge mental health facility downsizing

 Sources said August 2022 was one of the busiest months for the mental health facility.
 However, those same sources said despite the dedicated funding stream, the state has not compensated the facility for people who have showed up without insurance or Medicaid.

-Specific questions to Director Charlotte Claiborne at the Bridge Center about how many employees and what units were closed were not answered, but she did provide the following statement.
+Specific questions to Director Charlotte Claiborne at the Bridge Center about how many employees and what units were closed were not answered, but she did agree to an on camera interview Friday where she answered questions about why the facility was downsizing.

+"I wouldn't say it's money trouble," Claiborne said.
+"We have a funding source issue.
+What I mean by that is the Bridge Center for Hope is the first ever crisis receiving center in Louisiana.
+Our license is 00001.
+When we opened we did not have a funding stream other than the property tax.
+We were always knowing we were going to have to go to the insurers and the state to help supplement the cost and that's where our issue is coming into play."

+Currently, Claiborne said LDH has not reimbursed them for costs associated with people who have Medicaid.

 "The Bridge Center continues to offer the same services within the facility including detoxification services," Claiborne said.
 "However, the Bridge Center and RI, the service provider, are committed to East Baton Rouge Parish residents.
 We are right sizing the overall program based on availability of funding to support the services and align with Louisiana Department of Health's newly implemented crisis continuum."